rzk-lang/sHoTT/src/hott/09-propositions.rzk.md

   ( A B : U)
   ( f : A → B)
-  : iff (is-emb A B f) ((b : B) → is-prop (fib A B f b)) := (is-prop-fib-is-emb A B f, is-emb-is-prop-fib A B f)
+  : iff (is-emb A B f) ((b : B) → is-prop (fib A B f b)) := (is-prop-fib-is-emb A B f , is-emb-is-prop-fib A B f)
 ```

 ## Subtypes